The Cathedral of Silence

 “No. I’ve seen it since Margard.
 I simply never chose to say it aloud.”

-Version 3: Body Language as Architecture
+Version 3: Body Language Primarily

 “Look at you.
 Dressed in his sober colors, reciting his cold logic.”
-His other hand settled on the Grave-Pelt at Calix’s throat, thumb brushing against cold, dead bone.
+His other hand settled on the Grave-Pelt at Calix’s throat, thumb brushing against dead bone.
 “But beneath it all... the beast I found still lingers.”

 “The storm you hold back must be immense.”